alexjvr1/Manuscripts/CHP2_GF.subsets.MACfiltered.md

 1. Potential adaptive loci (LFMM, BayENV2, XtX, PCAdapt, Bayescan)

 2. "Neutral" loci (1000 loci randomly sampled from all - Potential Adaptive loci)

+It's important to subsample the data, since the datasets run for a long time if they have more than 1000 loci.

 ## Input files